JanaHeyn/spa-final-project_JanaHeyn/README.md

 # spa-final-project_JanaHeyn

-School project from the "Single Page Application" module Used technologies:
+School project from the "Single Page Application" module.

+Used technologies:
 - SASS
 - JavaScript